 The 555 has Stevens’ name, but not Stevens’ place of origin.
 That means it’s Turkish — which can be good or bad news.
 Luckily, in this case, it’s the former.
 The 555 is well built and a performer, with a tight lock-up and responsive on the shoulder.
 It also has little extras not often found at this price point.
 The Schnabel fore-end is one such example.

-The gun has some nice features, including a single select trigger, tang safety (where else would it be?), fiberoptic front bead and chrome-lined barrel (available in 26- and 28-inches).
+The gun has some nice features, including a single select trigger, tang safety (where else would it be?), fiberoptic front bead and chrome-lined barrel (28-inches for all models except the 20-gauge which has a 26-inch barrel).
 The double-barrel shotgun has plenty of walnut, well checkered, too.
 If that’s not enough, it ships with five choke tubes.

-Back by popular demand, CZ reintroduced it popular side-by-side, this time going by the handle of Bobwhite G2.
+Back by popular demand, CZ reintroduced its popular side-by-side, this time going by the handle of Bobwhite G2.
 But the new-old double-barrel shotgun isn’t a spitting image of its former self.

 It still boasts the same striking profile, including a straight English grip, ample walnut and double trigger.
 But, CZ cleaned up some of the shotgun’s internals making it all the sweeter to shoot.
 In particular, it floated the firing pins, redesigned the sear and implemented a coil spring to activate the hammers.